 - The intoxicated person was observably inebriated in the presence of the host; or

 - The beverages were provided “under circumstances manifesting reckless disregard of the consequences” to another; and

 - The circumstances created an “unreasonable risk” of harm to life or property.

 **One of our partners, Charles J. Uliano, won a favorable verdict before the New Jersey Supreme Court on a behalf of a victim who was injured in a car accident caused by an intoxicated driver in one of the precedential Dram Shop cases in New Jersey involving social hosts.
-This case, Kelly v.
-Gwinnell, established that social hosts who allow guests to become intoxicated and then drive, may be liable for injuries caused by the guest’s negligent drunk driving.
+In this case, Kelly v.
+Gwinnell established that social hosts who allow guests to become intoxicated and then drive may be liable for injuries caused by the guest’s negligent drunk driving.

 Contact South Jersey Liquor Liability Lawyers for a Free Consultation